banner

 The crime of risk of injury to minors is defined in Connecticut General Statutes (C.G.S.) §53-21.
 This statute describes different types of conduct that can be construed to pose an illegal risk of injury to a minor under the age of 16.

-The risk of injury statute also prohibits adults from:
+As a Norwalk attorney can attest, the risk of injury statute also prohibits adults from:

 • Having contact with the child in a “sexual and indecent manner”